terencezl/terencezl.github.io/_posts/2023-03-21-a-week-of-rust.md

 ### Eager Moves

 In C++, when you assign a variable to another variable, the value is copied.
 With most standard library copiable types that manage resources, this leads to pretty extensive copies.
 Smart pointers such as `shared_ptr` are exceptions.
-Generally, you would need to explicitly use `std::move()` to invoke the C++11 move semantics.
+Generally, you would need to explicitly use `std::move()` to get an rvalue reference (see later) to invoke the C++11 move semantics.

 ```c++
 vector<int> v1 = {1, 2, 3};